rtmigo/pyrel/README.md

   [virtual environment](https://docs.python.org/3/library/venv.html)
 * let you **check whether it really installed** there

-This is an intentionally minimalistic solution (not like [tox](https://tox.readthedocs.io))
+This is an intentionally minimalistic solution. (not like [tox](https://tox.readthedocs.io))

+### Why I made this

-It is a reusable script that was equally easy to run on a local machine and with a [CI tool](https://github.com/actions) remotely.
+I wanted a reusable script that was equally easy to run on a local machine and with a [CI tool](https://github.com/actions) remotely.
 So the CI is optional, and it invokes the same script that runs locally.